Your LinkedIn Headline Is Your Billboard

 Common Mistakes to Avoid

 "Open to Work" as your entire headline.
-This tells recruiters nothing about what you do.
-Use the Open to Work frame on your photo instead and dedicate your headline to your value proposition.
+It tells recruiters nothing about what you do.
+Use the Open to Work frame on your photo and dedicate the headline to your value.

 Listing only your company.
-Your company's reputation helps, but it doesn't differentiate you from every other person at that company.
+The company's reputation helps, but it does not differentiate you from everyone else there.

 Being too clever.
-"Revenue Alchemist" or "Chief Happiness Officer" might be memorable, but they won't show up in recruiter searches.
+"Revenue Alchemist" or "Chief Happiness Officer" will not show up in recruiter searches.
 Clarity beats creativity.

 Not using the full 220 characters.
 Every unused character is a missed keyword or proof point.
 Fill the space.